vatpac-technology/sops/docs/aerodromes/Adelaide.md

   a) Departing from a runway nominated on the ATIS; and
   b) Assigned the standard assignable level; and
   c) Assigned a **Procedural** SID

+All other aircraft require a 'Next' call to AD TCU.

 !!! example
     <span class="hotline">**AD ADC** -> **AD TCU**</span>: "Next, RXA4362, Runway 23"